DWWA judge profile: Vincenzo Donatiello - Decanter

 Vincenzo Donatiello

-Vincenzo Donatiello hails from Vulture, Italy, and rose through the ranks in hospitality, developing professionally between Puglia, where he attended the hotel management school of Vieste and Romagna.
+Vincenzo Donatiello hails from Vulture, Italy, and rose through the ranks in hospitality, developing professionally between Puglia, where he attended the hotel management school of Vieste, and Romagna.

-In 2009, he joined La Frasca in Milano Marittima under the guidance of Gianfranco Bolognesi, the first of a series of Michelin-starred experiences including restaurant Pascucci al Porticciolo in Fiumicino and Piastrino in Pennabilli.
+In 2009 he joined La Frasca in Milano Marittima, under the guidance of Gianfranco Bolognesi, and this was the first of a series of Michelin-starred experiences such as restaurant Pascucci al Porticciolo in Fiumicino (* Michelin) and Piastrino in Pennabilli (* Michelin).

-Since February 2013, he has been at the 3 Michelin starred Piazza Duomo in Alba, with chef Enrico Crippa.
+Since February 2013, he has been at the three-Michelin starred Piazza Duomo in Alba, with chef Enrico Crippa.

 Follow Vincenzo on Twitter: @donvino85